 And, Nielsen finds 92% of consumers trust recommendations from friends and family over all forms of advertising.
 In effect, word of mouth de-commercializes your message, even if consumers simply re-share your content.

 But, there’s another thing at work in earned media and it’s what prompts advertisers to pay millions to celebrities to promote their brand.
-By endorsing the brand — even through a tacit endorsement such as sharing or liking — the celebrity (or micro-celebrity on your social network) adds their own brand image to that of the brand.
+By endorsing the brand — even though a tacit endorsement such as sharing or liking — the celebrity (or micro-celebrity on your social network) adds their own brand image to that of the brand.
 If word of mouth comes from someone smart, the brand seems smarter, from someone sexy, the brand seems sexier, someone successful, the brand seems more successful.
 And, users who see the recommendation pop up in their newsfeed or Twiter feed, think they’ll be more like the person sharing if they buy the brand.

 A system to build organic traffic

 Take a look at the cool infographic created by RazorSocial (via Canva) on how to get your blog post shared 1000 times.
 Of course, this isn’t the only way to build organic traffic, but I love some recommendations.